Workers’ Rights Clinic

 At clinic workers do not speak directly with attorneys and workers are not referred to attorneys for representation.
 The EJC volunteers and staff are, however, usually able to help a worker at clinic by providing legal advice, assisting with writing a letter to or filing a complaint with the appropriate agency or their supervisor, and/or coaching the worker on the next steps to be taken in litigation.
 After clinic, each case is screened by an EJC attorney.
 In a small percentage of cases, the EJC is able to refer a worker to an attorney or to take a case for representation.
 If a worker’s case is selected for potential representation, the EJC will notify the worker.

-Parking is plentiful and free in a private parking lot attached to the clinic and on the street.
-Directions to the Workers’ Rights Clinic
+Parking is free when available, in a private parking lot attached to the clinic and on the street.

 |Number of People in Household||Household Income (including partner or spouse, unemployment, welfare etc) in the Last 12 Months|